DrKbts1/nginx_on_ubi8/README.md

 ```

 run the container with values you want to set and change the variables values to the ones you want to use:
+*don't forget to change values after -p to ports you want to use.*

 ```
 docker run -p 80:80 \